Predictive Medicine by Cytomics

 mining) for all investigated cells in their full heterogeneity.

-1.8 Once a certain molecular knowledge has been assembled, disease inducing molecular pathways can be explored by a retrograde molecular analysis strategy (molecular reverse engineering) of molecular cell phenotype differentials at the cell systems level.
+1.8 Once a certain molecular knowledge has been assembled, disease inducing molecular pathways can be explored by a retrograde molecular analysis strategy (molecular reverse engineering) of molecular cell phenotype differentials at the cell system level.
 The pathways can be mathematically modeled (biomedical cell systems biology) to further increase the predictive capacity.
 It is likely that new target molecules and lead structures for drug discovery will be detected by hypothesis-free data pattern classification due to its capacity to address unknown molecular knowledge spaces.
 In this sense cytomics represents an entry to biomedical cell systems biology.

 1.9 The described classification concept concentrates the